My research interests fall under the areas of digital

 past alumni (including undergraduates and system staff), see WING.

-- Dr Tao Chen, Analyzing Image Tweets in Microblogs, graduated 2016, now a postdoctoral researcher at Johns Hopkins University
+- Dr Tao Chen, Analyzing Image Tweets in Microblogs, graduated 2016, now a Research Engineer with Google USA (California).

-- Dr Xiangnan He, Exploiting User Comments for Web Applications, graduated 2016, now a postdoctoral researcher with the NExT Center
+- Dr Xiangnan He, Exploiting User Comments for Web Applications, graduated 2016, now a professor at the University of Science and Technology of China

 - Dr Aobo Wang, Addressing Informality in Processing Chinese Microtext, graduated 2015, now a Lecturer and Consultant with the Institute of System Science, Singapore.

 - Dr Jovian Lin, Recommender Algorithms for Mobile Applications, graduated 2014, now with AI Scientist with GIC Singapore.

 - Dr Jun Ping Ng, Interpreting Time In Text, Summarizing Text With Time, graduated 2014, now Software Engineer with Demand Forecasting, Amazon, New York, USA.

 - Dr Jesse Prabawa Gozali, Intra-event Photo Organization, graduated 2013, now a Researcher with Mobilewalla, Singapore

 - Dr Jin Zhao, Domain Specific Information Retrieval, graduated 2013, now an Instructor with the School of Computing, NUS, Singapore

 - Bamdad Bahrani, Reëxamining Slide Alignment, graduated 2012, now a Data Analytics Specialist at Nurse Next Door

 - Dr Ziheng Lin, Discourse Parsing, graduated 2012, now a Senior Director with Dentsu Aegis, Singapore, previously with SAP Singapore.

-- Dr Yee Fan Tan, Cost-Sensitive Web-Based Information Acquisition for Record Matching, graduated 2011, now a Developer at KAI Square.
+- Dr Yee Fan Tan, Cost-Sensitive Web-Based Information Acquisition for Record Matching, graduated 2011, now a Lead Scientist with NCS, Singapore.

 - Cong Duy Vu Hoang, Automatic Related Work Summarization, graduated 2010, now a doctoral candidate at the University of Melbourne, previously Senior Research Engineer at the HLT Department, Institute of Infocomm Research (I2R), Singapore.

 - Dr Long Qiu, Scenario Template Generation, graduated April 2009, now a research scientist at Taobao, Alibaba, China; previously a Research Fellow with the Institute of Infocomm Research (I2R), Singapore